kullervo16/checklist/README.md

 ## Releases

-Current release : 0.1
+Stable versions are release on both a branch (/release/<version>) and with a tag (<version>).

-Here you can find the [Release notes for the different versions](./release.md).
+Here you can find the [Release notes for the different versions](https://github.com/kullervo16/checklist/releases).

 ### Release target